 |Round 4 Deadline:March 9, 2020||April 26 & 27, 2020|

-The Judge Admission committee has made no change in its application essay prompts this year.
+The application essay prompts for the Judge Admission committee remain unchanged this year.
+So our analysis of the essay question also remains the same.
 The applicants are asked to write three required essays.
-While one required essay is a personal statement about applicants’ expectations for their career and the MBA program’s role in it, the other two questions focus on experiences/ situations that reveal self-awareness, maturity and growth.
+While one required essay is a personal statement or goals essay about applicants’ expectations for their career and the MBA program’s role in it, the other two questions focus on experiences/ situations that reveal self-awareness, maturity and growth.

 Essay #1 Please provide a personal statement.
 It should not exceed 500 words and must address the following questions:

 - What are your short and long-term career objectives and what skills/characteristics do you already have that will help you achieve them?

 - What actions will you take before and during the MBA to contribute to your career outcome?

 - If you are unsure of your post-MBA career path, how will the MBA equip you for the future?